natalieh235/flying_adversarial_patch/NATALIE_README.md

 has class `YOLOBox`, a wrapper around the YOLO ultralytics model that skips the normal NMS step and takes a weighted average to calculate the highest confidence bounding box so that the output is differentiable
 - uses the ultralytics YOLOv5 nano module with `autoshape=False` so that it can take batched inputs
 - the score assigned to each box is the product of the objectness score and the person_class score, calculated in `extract_boxes_and_scores`
+- model(input) outputs bounding box coordinates of the highest confidence box for each image
 - used in `attacks.py` to train patches against the YOLO model

 ### src/camera.py